phonegap/phonegap-plugin-media-recorder/README.md

 ## mediaRecorder.requestData

 This functionality allows us to gather the recorded video/audio data in a [blob](https://www.w3.org/TR/FileAPI/#dfn-Blob).
+This method is available only when the `state` of the mediaRrecorder is not `inactive`.

 ### Example